10 Things I Hate About You: Soundtrack

 The film's soundtrack album, featuring Letters to Cleo performing cover versions of Cheap Trick's "I Want You to Want Me" and Nick Lowe's "Cruel to Be Kind", stayed on the Billboard 200 chart for seven weeks, peaking at no. 52.
 Reviewer S. Peeples of AllMusic rated it 3 stars out of 5, calling it "one of the best modern rock soundtracks of the spring 1999 season".

 Certifications

+Legacy and cultural impact

+The film is often considered one of the greatest teen and romantic comedies of all time, receiving praise for subverting expectations and having a feminist lead character.
+The film has been cited as an influence for Netflix's romcom revival.
+Kat's defiance for conventional feminine attitudes was seen as an "extreme" brand of feminism at the time; however, the independent female character is now retrospectively regarded as a progressive portrayal that challenged the traditional teen movie archetypes, aligning more closely with modern feminist ideals.
+The film is often regarded to be a cult classic due to the unconventional stereotypes resonating throughout generations and in youth culture years later.
+Teen Vogue ranked the movie number one on their list for best teen romance movies.
+GQ included the film on their list of the best 90s movies, and Harper's Bazaar had it on their list of the best movies that defined the 90s.

+In 2024, during the Drake–Kendrick Lamar feud, Drake responded to Lamar's diss track "Euphoria" by sharing a clip of the movie on Instagram, showing Stiles reading the titular poem.

 Adaptations

 In June 1999, the Scholastic Corporation published a novelization of the story, adapted by David Levithan.
 The story is retold as it is in the film, with each chapter written from the point of view of either Bianca, Cameron, Kat, Patrick, or Michael.

 In October 2008, ABC Family ordered a pilot episode of 10 Things I Hate About You, a half-hour, single-camera comedy series based on the film.
-Larry Miller is the only actor from the film to reprise his role in the TV series.
+Larry Miller is the only actor from the film to reprise his role of Walter Stratford in the TV series.
 The director of the film, Gil Junger, directed many of the episodes, including the pilot; the film's composer, Richard Gibbs, also returned to do the show's music.
 The series was adapted and produced by Carter Covington.
 The show premiered on July 7, 2009, and ended on May 24, 2010, lasting 20 episodes.

+In April 2025, it was announced that Lena Dunham and Jessica Huang would be writing the book for a musical stage adaptation of 10 Things I Hate About You, with Carly Rae Jepsen and Ethan Gruska writing the score.
+The creative team will also include Christopher Wheeldon as director and choreographer and Tom Kitt as music supervisor, arranger, and orchestrator.